Sounding Like A Broken Record

 No time for regrets

-Prostate cancer deaths have declined in the past few years.
-That's due to new treatments and men going to the doctor early to be tested.
-If you opt to be screened early, you would probably have a better chance of less invasive treatment and get better quicker.
+If you opt to be screened early, you can have a better chance of less invasive treatment and get better quicker.
 My father told me that he had the DRE exam, which is a digital rectal exam, for screening.
 He said it didn’t hurt a bit.
 Another option would be the PSA exam -- prostate-specific antigen, which is a blood test.
 Whatever one you decide on, just do it.

 One of the things I hear every day is, "If I had known all this sooner, my whole treatment plan and life could be different."
 Gentlemen, you have all the knowledge and power to be well informed.
 Be your own advocate, go get checked, and have a list of questions to ask your doctor.
 My best advice would be to get a doctor that you trust and can confide in.
 You want to come up with the right treatment plan and best medical care.
 This will take time, self-discipline, and patience.